About the Task Force

-In response to the public deaths of Breonna Taylor, Ahmaud Arbery, George Floyd and Rayshard Brooks, and in support of movements toward conversation and action, Bishop Carter recently announced the formation of a Bishop’s Task Force on Anti-Racism.
-The task force will include three teams: Training and Accountability; Public Policy and Witness; and Beloved Community.
+In response to the public deaths of Breonna Taylor, Ahmaud Arbery, George Floyd and Rayshard Brooks, and in support of movements toward conversation and action, The Florida Conference formed the Bishop’s Task Force on Anti-Racism.
+The task force includes three teams: Training and Accountability; Public Policy and Witness; and Beloved Community.